ayushak1/Qr-Scanner-App/README.md

 # Qr Scanner App
  Qr Scanner App Built Using Java And Firebase
- Firebase For Storing the Decoded Value
+ Firebase Firestore Database For Storing the Decoded Value